theoway/Computer_Networks/README.md

-Designed by: Umang, Tanmay
+Developed & Designed together by: Umang (111815046), Tanmay (111815043)
-Implemented by: Umang
+Coded by: Umang (because we wanted to use LINUX(ubuntu) and onlu umang had that OS)

 To compile & use the library, follow the instructions:
   To compile, type in the following commands in bash: